 In fact, when I grew up I could not even fathom how to take compliments, keep the gifts and not re-gift them, how to allow for help to myself, and how to voice that I had problems.
 Coping with problems for me in my late twenties sided with hiding from people and putting up an exterior that I was okay.
 I was used to being a strong shoulder, financially responsible, a good listener, a good friend, and a reliable person.
 How could I have problems?

 Looking back on my childhood, I knew where it all began.
 That was the way I had to be for my mother who always had problems in her marriage, how could I even tell her of my problems, when her problems of an adult were so huge!
 I am still this way, but rather more in recognition that I also have needs and need to address my innermost being.

 When you don’t look into yourself and don’t take time to pause and pay attention to what is going on with you, the internal voice will get louder.
 If you haven’t heard your internal voice for a while, your life will start reflecting that over time.
 And you will find it not easy to address all that has happened to your life.
 Life goes on regardless even when you have manifested problems.
 Without you, life simply is happening.
 With you, it becomes.

-Without feeling, you cannot find the state of innermost.
+Without feeling, you cannot find the state of the innermost.
 Without having, you will not manifest.
-Without addressing, you cannot navigate your life with success.
+You cannot navigate your life with success without addressing.
 Success is a relative concept, it is your success we are talking about.
 Success is the reason to live.

 The innermost does not always respond to your requests.
 It is that which does not have.
 It is also that which has.
 The innermost achieves everything.
 Achievements of any kind.
 Achievements are strong, and don’t give anything within, but create.
 Manifestations ripen and show where you truly are.
 Your innermost being manifests.